tajetaje/interview-challenge/README.md

 Fork this repository (top right of page) into your own GitHub repo.
 Using a terminal, putty, or something similar, clone the repo to your computer and run the React client project and the NodeJS server project separately.
 Check out the READMEs in each project for more information on how to run them.
 Neither project should have any errors when you first run them.

 ### Task 2: Create a MySQL server on your local machine.
 Follow the installation guide [here](https://dev.mysql.com/downloads/mysql/) to install MySQL.
 You'll need MySQL server as well as MySQL Workbench so you can view your data.
 Once you have installed MySQL, use the credentials and information you used during setup to populate an environment variables configuration file.
 There is an example provided in server/config/.env.example.
-Duplicate this in the same folder and name it ".env".
+Duplicate this file in the same folder and name it .env.

 ### Task 3: Create a Sequelize Model to hold state statistical information.
-In the server/models folder, create a sequelize model called StateInformation.
-There is an example model provided in this folder to help familiarize yourself with Sequelize.
-Make sure to export the model inside server/models/index.js.
-To see the list of fields you need, look at the seed data for the class, seeders/000-demo-states.js
+Sequelize is a tool we use to create and manage our database schema.
+In the server/models folder, create a Sequelize model called StateInformation (Sequelize model = database table).
+There is an example model provided in the folder to help you familiarize yourself with Sequelize.
+Make sure to export the model inside server/models/index.js just as we exported the other model.
+To see the list of fields (table columns) you need, look at the seed data for the class, seeders/000-demo-states.js.

-Note: Sequelize behind the scenes will convert your fields to snake_case.
-Use camalcase when creating your model.
+Note: Behind the scene, Sequelize will convert your fields (column names) to snake_case.
+Use camalCase when creating your model.
+You may notice in the seeder file that they are in snake_case-- that is just how the seeder files work.

 ### Task 4: Create a server route that returns a list of US states and supporting information.
 In the server/routes/index.js file, you will find a TODO comment where you should create a GET route with the path '/states'.
-Make the route return all data from the model you created (`StateInformation`)
+Make the route return all data from the model you created (`StateInformation`).

 ### Task 5: Customize the header with some Lexcelon flair.
 The UI is looking a little plain to me.
 Can you make the blue header Lexcelon green (`const LEXCELON_GREEN`) instead?
-Could you also add the lexcelon logo (found in client/src/images/LexcelonLogo.png) to the header?
+Could you also add the Lexcelon logo (found in client/src/images/LexcelonLogo.png) to the header?
 See target image above for example.

 ### Task 6: Show the state 'Percentage' column as a percentage instead of a decimal.
 Currently, the values in the 'Percentage' column of the table are shown as 0.####.
 Make the values show up as a percentage instead (max 2 decimal places).
 See target image above for example.